 Irish Bangers and Mash (Sausages, Onion Gravy & Colcannon)

-Now while there are different versions of bangers and mash (or sausages in onion gravy) depending on where you live, the Irish dish is full of juicy, Irish pork sausages and creamy mashed potatoes.
+While there are different versions of bangers and mash (or sausages in onion gravy) depending on where you live, the Irish dish is full of juicy, Irish pork sausages and creamy mashed potatoes.
 I love to take it up a notch with Colcannon, but I’ll leave that choice up to you!

-Ps, don’t just wait till St Patrick’s Day to cook Irish food like this bangers and mash for dinner.
-It’s delicious all year round and it would be an absolute travesty only to eat it once a year!
+Ps, don’t just wait till St Patrick’s Day to cook Irish food like this, bangers and mash for dinner.
+It’s delicious all year round, and it would be an absolute travesty only to eat it once a year!

 Here’s what you need to get started

 - A batch of colcannon.
 Alternatively, you could also make this super creamy mashed potato recipe.
 I could pretty much eat colcannon every day, plus added greens always!
+For the creamiest mash, choose a floury potato such as Sebago, King Edward, or Dutch Cream.

-- Pantry staples – plain, all-purpose flour olive oil, beef stock.
+- Pantry staples – plain, all-purpose flour, olive oil, beef stock.

 - brown onions and fresh garlic

 - Unsalted butter.
-I always cook with unsalted butter, however, it will make very little difference if you use salted butter instead.
+I always cook with unsalted butter; however, it will make very little difference if you use salted butter instead.

 - sea salt flakes and freshly ground black pepper